 My children are grown

 Even if your children are old enough to fend for themselves, you may want to take the steps to protect them financially in the future at what is sure to be a stressful time.
 The policy that will cover you until the day you die is whole-of-life insurance.
-This insurance could help cover your funeral costs, your children’s daily expenses, and the costs linked to your death, such as the inheritance tax.
+This permanent life insurance could help cover your funeral costs, your children’s daily expenses, and the costs linked to your death, such as the inheritance tax.

 In the UK, the inheritance tax is due on estates worth more than £325,000.
 If your estate exceeds this, it will be taxed.
 As the pay-out from your life insurance counts as part of your estate, this can push you over the threshold.
 However, there is a straightforward step you can take to avoid the inheritance tax and that is — setting up your policy in trust.